 Remarkably, these men were confronted by a mob of 1,500 employees of the Michigan Central (Portage Township's population at this time was approximately 750).
-These employees of the Michigan Central had been purposely transported to the site by President Joy; they were were armed with guns, crowbars, clubs, and "villainous looks."
-As Sheriff Jones read the writ of the court mandating that the Michigan Central allow the B&O to cross their track, the Michigan Central employees jeered and laughed, while the Michigan Central trains blew their whistles to drown out the Sheriff's voice.
+These employees of the Michigan Central had been purposely transported to the site by President Joy; they were armed with guns, crowbars, clubs, and "villainous looks."
+As Sheriff Jones read the writ of the court mandating that the Michigan Central allow the B&O to cross their track, the Michigan Central employees jeered and laughed, while the Michigan Central trains blew their whistles to drown out the sheriff's voice.

 Flummoxed by the actions of the mob, a decision was made whereby the Sheriff and his posse would remain at the location of the dispute, while the other men proceeded back to Valparaiso and to contact Indiana Governor Thomas A. Hendricks.

 Governor Hendricks pulled no punches and on October 19, 1874, he commanded the Indiana State Militia to proceed to scene of the mob and assist Sheriff Jones in enforcing the writ of Circuit Court of Porter County.